 Keri Barron joined the NRI in August 2014 as a doctoral student in the Nutrition department at UNC Chapel Hill.
 She completed her undergraduate and masters programs at Case Western Reserve University in Cleveland, OH.
 She graduated in May 2014 with her BS and MS in Nutritional Biochemistry and Metabolism.
 She successfully defended her thesis on how ceramics, a group of bioactive lipids, respond to folate in April 2020.
 Dr. Barron is looking forward to more work on this study, which is so large the data collection alone took a full year.
 In the future, she would like to teach, as she loves nutrition and talking about nearly every aspect of it.

-Research Technician, N. Krupenko Lab
+Graduate Student, N. Krupenko Lab